siidney/dotfiles/scripts/startpage/README.md

 Find the one you want and click on it to be taken to search box and access the knowledge of the world.

+If you don't specify a search tag never fear as it will fallback to a default search engine (which is configurable see below).

 ![Screenshot1](/scripts/startpage/public/img/screenshots/2016-03-31-093044_1920x1080_scrot.png?raw=true "Search Engines DropDown")

+The search box can even recognise urls so rather than searching for the url it will take you directly to the site.

 ## Configuring Bookmarks and Search Engines